michaelobi99/michael-span/README.md

 # michael-span
-learning to implement std::span michael::span is my implementation the standard c++ span introduced in c++20.
+learning to implement std::span michael::span is my implementation of the standard c++ span introduced in c++20.